Nicci French: Latest outings not up to their usual standard

 The unheard | Published April 2021 | Read March 2022

+This is my beloved Nicci French and I had no expectations the book wouldn't work for me.
+But it didn't.
 I would go as far as to say the book doesn't feel like a Nicci French novel at all.
-It lacks depth and descends into a bog standard thriller where a bunch of people are each explored as possible suspects.
+It lacks depth.
+The story descends into a bog standard thriller where a bunch of people are each explored as possible suspects.
 The book is devoid of Nicci French's usual clever storytelling and characterisation.
 There is no real payoff for crawling through to the end.
+I have given the book only two stars.
+I never thought I'd rate a Nicci French novel so low!

 The favour | Published October 2022 | Read September 2023

-The ensuing story involves an ensemble of eccentric characters, none of whom is likeable, and a bunch of odd decisions by Jude that make her unrelatable, even when the reason for her performing the favour is revealed.
-She becomes enmeshed in the bizarre lives of Liam's friends just for the fun of it, when it doesn't seem like much fun at all.
-I couldn't understand how Jude could be drawn to these people, especially with a murder at the heart of her connection to Liam and 'the favour' causing her relationship with her fiance to unravel.
+After Liam's murder, the story revolves around an ensemble of eccentric characters, none of whom is likeable, and a bunch of odd decisions by Jude that make her unrelatable.
+This is even after the reason for her performing the favour is revealed.
+Jude becomes enmeshed in the bizarre lives of Liam's friends just for the fun of it, when it doesn't seem like much fun at all.
+I couldn't understand how Jude could be drawn to these people, especially with a murder at the heart of her connection to Liam..
+The favour causes her relationship with her fiance to unravel, too, so why does she stick with these hideous people?

 Rating: ⭐⭐⭐